herraa1/msx-joyblue-v1/README.md

 > [!WARNING]
 > Build3 has NOT yet been tested!

-The Build3 adapter takes into account the MSX general purpose pin8 (OUT) signals, exactly as described for Build2.
+The Build3 adapter takes into account the MSX general purpose pin8 (OUT) signal, and produces outputs exactly as described for Build2.

 This build uses GALs, instead of discrete logic components, to honor the pin8 signaling (two [ATF16V8B Electrically-Erasable Programmable Logic Device](https://ww1.microchip.com/downloads/en/devicedoc/atmel-0364-pld-atf16v8b-8bq-8bql-datasheet.pdf)) and uses open collector outputs which makes the adapter safer [^3] than the standard MSX joystick schematic depicted in the MSX Technical Data Book, as it avoids a series of undesired conditions that can lead to bus contention/short circuits.